-Supplies to Make a Felt Christmas Tree:
+Supplies Needed to Make A Felt Christmas Tree For Toddlers

 - Green Felt (try buying from the fabric section since you will need two pieces that are 12×24)